FabLabUChile/fabuchile-face-shield/README.md

 # Assembly

 After printing and sanitation of the parts, introduce the sheet in the fits of the headband as the picture below shows.
 Then, hook the rubber band in the headband ends.
+Ensure that the sheet is firm by pulling it gently.

 ![Slip Fits](/images/slipfits.png)

 # Usage

+Once the user is fully equiped with other protection measures, the inner band of the faceshield is put against the forehead, and then, the rubber band is pulled down to the back of the head.